 There are plenty of different labels out there that try to sell you on the “ethical merits” of a product: organic, natural, non-GMO, locally sourced, and fair trade among them.
 Some of these terms are meaningful and regulated, but how can you tell when a company is truly committed to the claims they make on a label?
-The jargon can really muddy the water, and make it difficult to sort out truly ethical business practices from cynical advertising.
+The jargon can really muddy the water and make it difficult to sort out truly ethical business practices from cynical advertising.

 The Principles of Fair Trade

-What is fair trade and why is it important?
+What does fair trade mean, and why is it important?
 Put as simply as possible, fair trade is a set of business principles that prioritize the health, economic stability, human rights, and independence of disadvantaged producers of things all over the world.
 This generally means individuals and families in developing or war-torn countries, but it can also mean a commitment to a fair supply chain that doesn’t use child or forced labor.
 It often includes a commitment to environmental responsibility, as well.

-There are different specific principles depending on the organization that certifies a particular fair trade label, some for example reference a respect for cultural identity, but they normally follow common themes that prioritize working conditions, fair payment, accountability, and lack of discrimination.
+There are different specific principles depending on the organization that certifies a particular fair trade label, some for example, reference a respect for cultural identity, but they normally follow common themes that prioritize working conditions, fair payment, accountability, and lack of discrimination.

 The Differences Between Fair Trade Labels

 Fair trade certifications from different organizations also carry different labels, so learning which label belongs to which group is the best way to become an informed consumer.
 The first and best step is to learn to recognize whether something is certified or not.
-From there, you can choose to do deeper research about what aspects of the product specifically are fair trade, or what percentage of the product is fair trade.
+From there, you can choose to do deeper research about what aspects of the product specifically are fair trade or what percentage of the product is fair trade.

 The Importance of Fair Trade Certification

 Certifying products as fair trade, and being part of a fair trade community means more than a catchy label and more than good vibes.
 It’s about cultivating economically and environmentally sustainable communities around the world, as well as delivering better products to you.
-Fair trade means that you can be sure every strain of kratom we sell hasn’t come from a factory farm, and that the way we handle the entire supply chain is ethical.
+Fair trade means that you can be sure every strain of kratom we sell hasn’t come from a factory farm and that the way we handle the entire supply chain is ethical.

-With fair trade products, everyone wins, which is why rigorous certification processes and high standards for member groups are so vital.
+With fair trade products, everyone wins, which is why rigorous certification processes and high standards for member groups are vital.
 Poor labor practices and poor environmental practices can sneak into a product’s origin without even the business selling it noticing.
-Fair trade takes active diligence and commitment, it needs to be part of a company’s core values.
+Fair trade takes active diligence and commitment; it needs to be part of a company’s core values.